Purpose as a Brain Hack to boost your Resilience

 Autism & stress

 Sadly, stress often causes the less pleasant characteristics of autism to increase in seriousness.
-The ability to empathise with the other (theory of mind) can diminish, people are less able to switch to changes (executive functions), or they remain focused on details instead of the bigger picture (central coherence).
+The ability to empathise with other (neurotypical) people (aka “theory of mind”) can diminish, people are less able to switch to changes (executive functions), or they remain focused on details instead of the bigger picture (central coherence).
 This leads to a vicious circle, a self-sustaining pattern in which the person with autism constantly chooses the negative switch, runs on the battery instead of the accumulator, and drains their energy “spoons” (Miserandino) and “vessel of self-esteem” (Van Zessen).

 I can’t accept that this is “just” the fate of people with autism.
 That they’re simply outnumbered and therefore misfits in our society, doomed to live a life full of stress and untapped potential.
 Bad luck, sucks to be you.
 No, there must be ways, methods and tricks to become more powerful in life, to make the roots of your tree super strong, magnetic, and firmly grounded.
 But how?
 What is the secret?